carltonstith/coronavirus-tracker/README.md

 ## Front-End Development server
 From the client folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+All cases from the Dashboard are from `https://covid-193.p.rapidapi.com/statistics`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.